KevinBatdorf/pattern-css/readme.txt

 == Frequently Asked Questions ==

-= Use something other than [block] =
+= Can I use something other than [block]? =

 You can add a custom selector via a PHP constant.
 It requires setting a type (type, attribute, etc) and the name.

 Here's an example for `selector {}`.
 Add this to functions.php:

 `define('PATTERN_CSS_SELECTOR_OVERRIDE', ['name' => 'selector', 'type' => 'type']);`

 == Screenshots ==